Skip to main content

 Path to function: Preferences > Email

-Various events trigger an email to your users such as their account being created, or nearing its expiry date.
-These emails use templates which you can customise, and if you have sub-organisations you have the option to set different messages for those sub-organisations.
+Various events trigger an email to your users, such as their account being created or the account nearing its expiry date.
+These emails use templates which you can customise.
+If you have sub-organisations, you have the option to set different messages for those sub-organisations.

-The following uses the account created (activation) template as reference, but all templates work in the same way.
+The following guidelines use the account created (activation) template as reference, but all templates work in the same way.

 Editing the text